apache/causeway-site/content/more-advanced-topics/Fixture-Scripts.md

 Fixture scripts can be invoked in integration tests by injecting the `FixtureScripts` service and then using the service to execute the required fixture script.

-For example, here's one of the [todo app](../intro/getting-started/simpleapp-archetype.html)'s integration tests:
+For example, here's one of the [simpleapp](../intro/getting-started/simpleapp-archetype.html)'s integration tests:

     public class SimpleObjectsIntegTest extends SimpleAppIntegTest {

         @Inject
         FixtureScripts fixtureScripts;
-        ...
+        SimpleObject simpleObjectPojo;

         @Before
         public void setUp() throws Exception {